globalprivacycontrol/landing-page/content/orgs.md

 ---

-The following organizations- representing 40,000,000 users- are in support of or have implemented the GPC specification.
+The following organizations- representing over ~40million users- are in support of or have implemented the GPC specification.

 ---Browsers
 green: Browsers + Extensions
-gray:  / Representing 40,000,000+ Users
+gray:  / (Collectively Over ~40million Users)
 ---

 ---Business
-green: Businessess Honoring GPC
+green: Participating Organizations GPC
-gray:  / Representing XX,XXX,XXX Users
+gray:  / (Collectively Over Hundreds of Thousands of Websites and Blogs)
 ---

 ---Partners